nrfconnect/sdk-nrf/samples/bluetooth/peripheral_ams_client/README.rst

       AMS EU: 02,03,00 180.000

-   The notification informs about the updated song duration.
+   The notification shows the updated song duration.

 #.
 Set the **Apple Entity Update** value to ``02 02 00 6E 52 46 35 33 20 53 65 72 69 65 73 20 73 6F 6E 67``.
 #.
 Verify that the UART output is as follows::

       AMS EU: 02,02,00 nRF53 Series song

-   The notification informs about the updated song title.
+   The notification shows the updated song title.

 Disconnect
 ^^^^^^^^^^